dhh1128/kila/writing-conventions.md

-# Writing conventions
+# Writing Conventions

-* Proper nouns (a label for a unique person or object) preceded with a hyphen.
-This includes titles of creative works, headings in a document.
-What about references to same?
-Subsequent appearances?
-Geographical features?
+1. No capitals.
-* One-syllable words ending in vowel /x/ omit the x.
+2. One-syllable words ending in /x/ are written without the trailing vowel: nx &rarr; n, dx &rarr; d.
-* first word in sentence?
+3. Sequences of one-syllable words like this are written just as consonant clusters: nx dx &rarr; nd